InsultingPros/AcediaCore/docs/API/Aliases.md

 # Aliases

-Aliases are `string` values that act as human-readable synonyms to some other `string` values.
+Aliases are `Text` values that act as human-readable synonyms to some other `Text` values.

 Often, when using some console commands, users are forced to type into exact class names of objects in **UnrealScript** (e.g., commands to give someone an M14EBR take form similar to `mutate give KFmod.M14EBRBattleRifle`), but such names can be cumbersome to remember and type.